How To Eat Caviar: A Step-By-Step Guide

 Second, don’t chew the caviar, as you will lose a lot of the flavour.
 Use your tongue to feel the beads of fish eggs and taste the buttery fat.
 Drink water or a mild beverage between bites to cleanse your palate.

 Third, only take small bites of the caviar.
 It’s an expensive product, and it should be savoured and enjoyed, not scarfed down.
-Start with about a half-teaspoon and really take your time over the experience of eating the caviar.
+Start with about half a teaspoon and really take your time over the experience of eating the caviar.
 To complement the caviar’s flavour, follow the restaurant’s recommendations for beverage pairings, such as Champagne or vodka.

 Finally, if you are ever unsure about the proper way to eat caviar, feel free to ask the server or sommelier for guidance, and they will be happy to help.
 But, by following these etiquette tips, you will be well on your way to enjoying a refined and enjoyable caviar experience in a restaurant setting.